Plane from Dubai quarantined at JFK airport after several passengers fall ill

 It was not immediately clear what caused the passengers to become ill.

-Eric Phillips, a spokesman for Mayor Bill de Blasio, tweeted that the flight stopped in Mecca, which is experiencing a flu outbreak, and "early indications point to that as a possibility."
+Eric Phillips, a spokesman for Mayor Bill de Blasio, tweeted, "It appears some of the ill passengers came from Mecca before getting on in Dubai."
+He clarified that the flight was direct from Dubai.

-A passenger who said he was on the flight tweeted photos of ambulances approaching the plane after it landed.
-In a tweet, Larry Coben said, "All we have been told is that some passengers have fallen ill and we should remain in our seats."
+One apparent passenger on the flight took to Twitter with a description from the plane.“All we have been told is that some passengers have fallen ill and we should remain in our seats,” said a Twitter user going by the name of Larry Coben.

+Coben posted an image of a “row of ambulances” that met the plane at JFK.
+He followed with another tweet showing flight crew deplaning and walking across the tarmac toward the lineup of emergency vehicles.

 Coben then added that passengers still on the plane were being asked to fill out a form from the CDC that was titled "Passenger Locator Information Page."